 Our call to action came when Bill O’Melia, father of Drennen, was invited to give a heartfelt presentation to the Highlands Ranch Community Association in May 2014.
 Bill spoke to hundreds of lifeguards and talked about the responsibility that lifeguards have: to not only be trained, but to react instinctively so drownings are prevented and lives are saved.
 Bill’s words made a visible impact.
 This led the Foundation to assemble an hour long presentation to make this impact repeatable.

 Word has spread quickly about Drennen’s story, Bill’s presentation, and our common goal to make lifeguards lifesavers.
-Drennen’s Dreams receives requests from parks and recreation departments and aquatics facilities throughout the state.
-To date, over one thousand Coloradoans have heard the presentation.
-We know that’s not enough.
+Drennen’s Dreams receives requests from parks and recreation departments and aquatics facilities throughout the State of Colorado and nationally.
+To date, thousands of aquatics personnel have heard the presentation.
+Tens of thousands more will begin to hear a small portion of the story as part of the American Red Cross’s Lifeguard Training in a segment titled “Not On Your Watch”.
+We know that’s not enough, more aquatics personnel need to hear the entire presentation to receive it’s full impact.

 Drennen’s Dreams is focused on making guarded pools safer for patrons, especially children.
 Every day, we focus our energy on taking pool safety to the next level by sharing Drennen’s story with lifeguards, pool managers, and others.
 All it takes is a request and the Drennen’s Dreams Foundation can help you make an impact.